syrop/Wiktor-Navigator/README.md

 When following a friend, their name will appear at the top of the screen.
 You can swipe this banner to stop following them.
 You can only follow one friend at a time.

-When your device is stationary, no data is sent to the internet to save data and battery power.
-You will still be receiving updates.
+When your device is stationary, no data is sent to the Internet to save data and battery power.
+You will still receive location updates from your friend.